dn3s/tumbltool/README.md

 `-c --content: <FILE>`

-specify content to populate the rendered preview page.
+specify content to populate the rendered preview page, either as an absolute or relative path to a JSON file, or the name of one of the bundled content packages (currently only "default" is available).

 `-d --dataURI`